cldf/cldf/README.md

 ## CLDF Components

 Some types of cross-linguistic data may be part of different CLDF modules.
 These types are specified as *components* in a way that can be re-used across modules (typically as [table descriptions](http://w3c.github.io/csvw/metadata/#tables), which can be appended to the `tables` property of a module's metadata).
+A *component* is a CSVW table description with a `dc:conformsTo` property having one of the component terms in the CLDF Ontology as value.

 - [Language metadata](components/languages)
 - [Parameter metadata](components/parameters)